du82/symark/README.md

 #### Styling

-Customize the appearance by editing `template/styles.css`.
+Customize the appearance by editing the CSS file in your theme directory: `themes/[theme-name]/styles.css`.

 ## Tags